Photography

 One of my goals is to host my personal photo albums on PhotoPrism, which I have running in a docker container on my Raspberry PI Server.

-Although PhotoPrism includes its own AI keywording capabilities, I’m looking for a tool that gives me full control—one that allows manual editing of keywords and face tags in addition to AI, lets me assign or adjust GPS coordinates, and supports local cataloging of my entire photo archive.
+Although PhotoPrism includes its own AI keywording capabilities, I’m looking for a tool that gives me full control—one that allows manual editing of keywords and face tags in addition to AI, lets me assign or adjust GPS coordinates, and supports local cataloguing of my entire photo archive.
 In that regard, Excire offers more advanced AI keywording and facial recognition, making it a good fit for my workflow.
-Excire has othjer feature that will benefit my workflow.
+Excire has other feature that will benefit my workflow.

 Also, once my entire archive is catalogued, I can make use of the free-text search powered by its X-prompt AI, allowing me to locate images using natural language queries like “sunset over mountains with a lake” or “laughing child at birthday party.”